-H2Growth provides the professional management, marketing and fundraising expertise to coordinate and drive campaign planning and implementation, while maximizing annual fundraising efforts to increase bottom-line results in the first 12 months.
-We offer three models of campaign counsel and services to fit needs to budget, from strategic advising to comprehensive services with interim staffing and back-office support.
+We provide professional management, marketing and fundraising expertise to coordinate and drive campaign planning and implementation, while maximizing annual fundraising efforts to increase bottom-line results in the first 12 months.

 Studies have shown the average cost of annual fundraising in the U.S. is 18% of the amount raised.
 The cost of conducting a capital campaign is typically estimated at 5-15% of the amount raised.
 The larger the campaign, the lower the percentage cost.
 The cost of fundraising should be included in both the campaign budget and goal.

 Campaigns should drive fundraising costs as a percentage of funds raised lower over time.
+A notable example of this principle in action is in the work of the Maine Medical Center.
 In the May 2015 issue of the Chronicle of Philanthropy, the Maine Medical Center reported its fundraising costs and returns over 21 years.
 From 1993 to 2013, the Center increased its fundraising revenue by more than 600 percent, to more than $11.4 million.
 At the same time, it greatly expanded its fundraising budget.
 By 2013 it was spending more than $1.6 million on its fundraising operation, an increase of 255 percent but still far less than the increase in revenue.
 In 2013, fundraising costs were 14% of the amount raised, down from 33% of the amount raised in 1993.

 Our services include: